bluebird89/Docs/backend/php/lnmp.md

 ## [lnmp](https://github.com/lj2007331/lnmp)

+#php

 LEMP stack/LAMP stack/LNMP stack installation scripts for CentOS/Redhat Debian and Ubuntu <https://blog.linuxeye.cn/31.html>

-* 编译安装
+- 编译安装
   - 软件源代码包存放位置：/usr/local/src
   - 源码包编译安装位置：.configure 参数

 ## Nginx

-* Ubuntu
+- Ubuntu
   - Server Configuration:/etc/nginx
-    + /etc/nginx: The Nginx configuration directory.
+    - /etc/nginx: The Nginx configuration directory.
 All of the Nginx configuration files reside here.
-    + /etc/nginx/nginx.conf: The main Nginx configuration file.
+    - /etc/nginx/nginx.conf: The main Nginx configuration file.
 This can be modified to make changes to the Nginx global configuration.
-    + /etc/nginx/sites-available/: The directory where per-site "server blocks" can be stored.
+    - /etc/nginx/sites-available/: The directory where per-site "server blocks" can be stored.
 Nginx will not use the configuration files found in this directory unless they are linked to the sites-enabled directory (see below).
 Typically, all server block configuration is done in this directory, and then enabled by linking to the other directory.
-    + /etc/nginx/sites-enabled/: The directory where enabled per-site "server blocks" are stored.
+    - /etc/nginx/sites-enabled/: The directory where enabled per-site "server blocks" are stored.
 Typically, these are created by linking to configuration files found in the sites-available directory.
-    + /etc/nginx/snippets: This directory contains configuration fragments that can be included elsewhere in the Nginx configuration.
+    - /etc/nginx/snippets: This directory contains configuration fragments that can be included elsewhere in the Nginx configuration.
 Potentially repeatable configuration segments are good candidates for refactoring into snippets.
   - Content:/var/www/html
   - Server Logs
-    + /var/log/nginx/access.log: Every request to your web server is recorded in this log file unless Nginx is configured to do otherwise.
+    - /var/log/nginx/access.log: Every request to your web server is recorded in this log file unless Nginx is configured to do otherwise.
-    + /var/log/nginx/error.log: Any Nginx errors will be recorded in this log.
+    - /var/log/nginx/error.log: Any Nginx errors will be recorded in this log.

 ```sh
 wget http://nginx.org/keys/nginx_signing.key